Elliott: Lou Pote saved my life

 Good luck to you Alex Anthopoulous (Monteal, Que.) and to you Joey Votto (Etobicoke, Ont.) with the Atlanta Braves and the Cincinnati Reds.

-On the 33rd day of the 2019 season Okotoks Dawgs trainer Savannah Blakley, photographer Angela Burger, bantam coach Lou Pote and fireman Geoff Scott showed more influence we’d seen anyone express in our first 69 years.
+On the 33rd day of the 2019 season Okotoks Dawgs trainer Savannah Blakley, photographer Angela Burger, bantam coach Lou Pote and fireman Geoff Scott showed more influence than we’d seen anyone express in our first 69 years.